Montreal: Modern history as city (1832–present)

 Montreal was incorporated as a city in 1832.
 The opening of the Lachine Canal permitted ships to bypass the unnavigable Lachine Rapids, while the construction of the Victoria Bridge established Montreal as a major railway hub.
-The leaders of Montreal's business community had started to build their homes in the Golden Square Mile from about 1850.
-By 1860, it was the largest municipality in British North America and the undisputed economic and cultural centre of Canada.
+The leaders of Montreal's business community started to build their homes in the Golden Square Mile from about 1850.
+By 1860, it was the largest city under British rule in North America, culturally and economically dominating the rest of Canada.

 In the 19th century, maintaining Montreal's drinking water became increasingly difficult with the rapid increase in population.
 A majority of the drinking water was still coming from the city's harbour, which was busy and heavily trafficked, leading to the deterioration of the water within.
 In the mid-1840s, the City of Montreal installed a water system that would pump water from the St. Lawrence and into cisterns.
 The cisterns would then be transported to the desired location.
 This was not the first water system of its type in Montreal, as there had been one in private ownership since 1801.
 In the middle of the 19th century, water distribution was carried out by "fontainiers".
 The fountainiers would open and close water valves outside of buildings, as directed, all over the city.
 As they lacked modern plumbing systems it was impossible to connect all buildings at once and it also acted as a conservation method.
 However, the population was not finished rising — it rose from 58,000 in 1852 to 267,000 by 1901.

 Montreal was the capital of the Province of Canada from 1844 to 1849, but lost its status when a Tory mob burnt down the Parliament building to protest the passage of the Rebellion Losses Bill.
 Thereafter, the capital rotated between Quebec City and Toronto until in 1857, Queen Victoria herself established Ottawa as the capital due to strategic reasons.
 The reasons were twofold.
 First, because it was located more in the interior of the Province of Canada, it was less susceptible to attack from the United States.
 Second, and perhaps more importantly, because it lay on the border between French and English Canada, Ottawa was seen as a compromise between Montreal, Toronto, Kingston and Quebec City, which were all vying to become the young nation's official capital.
 Ottawa retained the status as capital of Canada when the Province of Canada joined with Nova Scotia and New Brunswick to form the Dominion of Canada in 1867.